chongminggao/KuaiRand/README.md

 [![LICENSE](https://img.shields.io/badge/license-CC%20BY--SA%204.0-green)](https://github.com/chongminggao/KuaiRand/blob/main/LICENSE)

-*KuaiRand* is an unbiased recommendation dataset collected from the recommendation logs of the video-sharing mobile app, [Kuaishou (快手)](https://www.kuaishou.com/cn).  **It is the first recommendation dataset with millions of  intervened interactions of randomly exposed items inserted in the standard recommendation feeds!**
+*KuaiRand* is an unbiased sequential recommendation dataset collected from the recommendation logs of the video-sharing mobile app, [Kuaishou (快手)](https://www.kuaishou.com/cn).  **It is the first recommendation dataset with millions of  intervened interactions of randomly exposed items inserted in the standard recommendation feeds!**

 ## Overview: